Warren Theatres: Features

 Some of the screens at the West 21st street and East 13th street locations featured digital 3D projection, while the rest featured digital projections.
 Each auditorium of the Moore Warren was equipped with Dolby Digital Cinema, Dolby 3D, Dolby 7.1, and THX certified audio systems.
 Modeled after the classic art deco theaters in the 1950s, theatres included marble floors and counter-tops, neon lights, and hand-painted murals.

 Some locations featured VIP balcony reserved seating, with food delivery from a private bar just outside the auditorium.
 Warren Theatres received national acclaim when Flaunt Magazine named the chain the top theater builder in the nation.

 Digital IMAX

 The Warren's IMAX first opened in Wichita on December 17, 2010.
 The Moore Warren IMAX opened February 24, 2012.
-Both theaters have 601 seats, a dedicated lobby, 82 ft IMAX 3D screen, a family restroom, and an elevator.
-The Warren IMAX at the time it opened, was the largest IMAX screen in the world.
+Both theaters have more than 585 seats, a dedicated lobby, 82 ft IMAX 3D screen, a family restroom, and an elevator.